lux-org/lux/doc/source/getting_started/overview.rst

     df.set_intent(["MedianEarnings", "FundingModel=Public"])
     df

-For more advance use of context, refer to :doc:`this page <../getting_started/intent>` on how to specify the context.
+For more advance use of intent, refer to :doc:`this page <../getting_started/intent>` on how to specify the intent.

 Steering Recommendations via User Intent
 ----------------------------------------